RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 This is where [clrmamepro](http://mamedev.emulab.it/clrmamepro/) comes in.
 Clrmamepro is a Windows utility for verifying and managing your ROMs.
 It can also run on Linux, using [Wine](https://www.winehq.org/).
 Clrmamepro is very powerful, but also somewhat complex and not friendly to new users.

+there is also a Mac version available now http://www.emulab.it its only in Beta at the moment, but it works exactly the same as the Windows utility

 Here are the steps to getting started with clrmamepro.

 ## Video Tutorial: